joegharbi/Energy-Languages-master/README.md

 #### IMPORTANT NOTE:
-This repo is edited by Youssef Gharbi supervised by Melinda Toth.
+This repo is edited by Youssef Gharbi supervised by Dr. Melinda Tóth.
 The original work exits here in [The Computer Language Benchmark Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/)

 ### Contacts and References